sonic-net/SONiC/doc/voq/voq_hld.md

 The figure below shows the system port net devices and host packet flows for the network ports for the 2-asic system above.
  ![](../../images/voq_hld/option2-network-port-net-device-packet-flows.png)

-The figure below shows the packet flows when the "inband" port is the recycle port.
+The figure below shows the packet flows using the recycle port for host packet flows for the 2-asic system above
  ![](../../images/voq_hld/recycle-port-cpu-to-network-flow.png)

-### 2.6.2.3 Kernel Routing Table Footprint
+### 2.6.1.3 Kernel Routing Table Footprint
 The use of the Datappath to route host packet flows for ports on other asics raises the question of whether we need the full routing table in the Kernel.
 The answer (pending a bit more investigation) seems to be that the kernel does NOT need all the routes.
 In fact seems logical to conclude that the only routes that are needed in the kernel are the direct routes for the interfaces configured on the local SONiC instance.
 All other routes can be eliminated from the kernel and replaced with the simple default route that points to the local cpu-port-interface as the Next-Hop.
 This would ensure that all host packet flows (outside of directly attached hosts) could be routed by the datapath.
 The advantages of this are kind of obvious
 1. Much smaller in the kernel footprint for SONiC(very few routes in kernel)
 2. Much greater fate sharing between terminated and forwarded packet flows.

-### 2.6.3 Option2 with VLAN Software Routing variation
+### 2.6.2 Inband VLAN Option
 *Note: The information in this section is sourced orignally from the Kathik and Eswaran both from documents posted/presented and verbal comments during the review 07/24/2020.
 It may not have the required details (need for vlan flooding support, MAC learning, static MAC records etc).
 It is expected to be completed following additonal reviews*

-This is a variation of Option2 described above.
+This is a variation of the Option described above.
 In this option a special "inband" VLAN is used for cross ASIC host IP connectivity.
 This inband vlan has as its members the CPU system port of all the asics in the distributed VOQ system.
 An IP interface is created on this inband vlan and each asic asic is assigned a unique IP address within the prefix of this interface.
 The following packet flows are proposed.
 1. The SONiC instances are directly connected neighbors on the "inband" vlan.
 This allows IP connectivity between them.
 2. For host connectivity via the network ports of another ASIC, the IP stack of the other ASIC is utilized as a software router between the inband VLAN and its network ports.
 3. The kernel and the SAI neighbor records are manipulated to achieve this software routing for host packs flows (see examples below for details)